 Approved building plan.

+Conveyance deed cost varies from state to state.
 In Maharashtra, the fee for deemed conveyance is INR 2000.
 Earlier, there was also a need to submit an occupation certificate from the builder, but now this requirement has been scrapped.
 The housing society can obtain an occupation certificate from the municipal corporation after the conveyance has been done.